Lionel Scaloni: Racing Santander

 Scaloni left West Ham after a permanent move could not be agreed.
 Deportivo released him on 1 September 2006 alongside Diego Tristán, one day after the close of the summer transfer window.

 However, due to the fact there were no limitations for free agents, two weeks later Scaloni signed a one-year contract at Racing de Santander, The Cantabrians subsequently finished in mid table.
 He appeared – and started – in both games against his former club, both ending in 0–0 draws.

 Italy

-On 30 June 2007, Scaloni moved to S.S.
-Lazio in Italy's Serie A on a five-year deal.
-In January of the following year he returned to Spain, on loan to RCD Mallorca for 18 months; subsequently, he returned to Rome, where he was rarely used for the following three seasons.
+On 30 June 2007, Scaloni moved to Lazio in Italy's Serie A on a five-year deal.
+In January of the following year, he returned to Spain, on loan to Mallorca for 18 months; subsequently, he returned to Rome, where he was rarely used for the following three seasons.

-At age 35, Scaloni joined Atalanta B.C. in January 2013.
+At age 35, Scaloni joined Atalanta in January 2013.
 He was released at the end of the campaign, but re-signed after failing to find a new club.